vgaudard/TDDD272017_chastity/README.md

 ### Client framework

-React+Alt will be used as the client framework.
+React+flux will be used as the client framework.

 ### Data storage